adulau/napkin-text-analysis/README.md

 - Python >= 3.6
 - spacy.io
-- redis (a redis server running on port 6380)
+- redis (a redis server running on port 6380 is required)
+- pycld3
+- tabulate

 # how to use napkin